isabellavalentine12/isabellavalentine12/README.md

 - 👋 Hi, I’m @isabellavalentine12
 - 👀 I’m interested in everything.
-- 🌱 I’m currently learning coding, English analysis, politics, life skills, and creative writing.
+- 🌱 I’m currently learning coding, English analysis, economics, teaching, and creative writing.
 - 💞️ I’m looking to collaborate on coding projects.
 - 📫 How to reach me: With your wingspan!